-The PPA3500 is fitted with RS232 serial communications port, a USB port, a LAN interface and GPIB as standard.
-All the interfaces use the same ASCII protocol with the following end of line terminators:
+The PPA45xx is fitted as standard, with RS232 serial communications port, USB port, IEEE488 (GPIB) and LAN interface.
+All the interfaces use the same ASCII protocol with the exception of the end of line terminators:

 Rx expects Tx sends

 RS232 carriage return carriage return

 USB (line feed ignored) and line feed

 LAN

+IEEE488 carriage return or carriage return

-GPIB line feed line feed + EOI
+line feed or EOI with EOI

-All the functions of the PPA3500 can be programmed via any of the interfaces, and results read back.
+All the functions of the PPA45xx can be programmed via any of the interfaces, and results read back.
+When the IEEE488 interface is set to 'remote' the RS232 port is ignored.

 The commands are not case sensitive and white space characters are ignored (e.g. tabs and spaces).
-Replies from the PPA3500 are always upper case, delimited by commas, without spaces.
+Replies from the PPA45xx are always upper case, delimited by commas, without spaces.